freedomgames/Planet-Lab/backend/README.md

   (if postgresql-9.3 is not available, you need to update your apt repository sources as described here: http://www.postgresql.org/download/linux/ubuntu/)
 * Postgres dev headers if you are on Linux (sudo apt-get install libpq-dev postgresql-server-dev-9.3 python-dev)
+* An AWS account and S3 bucket (http://aws.amazon.com)

 ###First Run:
 * pip install virtualenv